spdk/spdk/README.md

 line:

     make CONFIG_RDMA=y

+Users may wish to use a version of DPDK different from the submodule included in the SPDK repository.
+To specify an alternate DPDK installation, run configure with the --with-dpdk option.
+For example:

+Linux:

+    ./configure --with-dpdk=/path/to/dpdk/x86_64-native-linuxapp-gcc
+    make

+FreeBSD:

+    ./configure --with-dpdk=/path/to/dpdk/x86_64-native-bsdapp-clang
+    gmake

 The options specified on the `make` command line take precedence over the default values in `CONFIG` and `CONFIG.local`.
 This can be useful if you, for